skills/introduction-to-secret-scanning/.github/steps/2-review-alerts.md

 1. Return back to the full list of secret scanning alerts.

-2. In the list open alerts, select the `GitHub Personal Access Token` alert.
+2. In the list of open alerts, select the `GitHub Personal Access Token` alert.

 3. Near the top, click the **Verify secret** button to perform a check.
-If the button is not visible, GitHub likely already did the validation.
+If the button is not visible, GitHub likely already performed a verification.
    <img width="400" alt="image" src="https://github.com/user-attachments/assets/9a1fc239-c4b3-43f3-b69b-1abcff1ad6cf" />

 4. Scroll down to the end to view the **Audit Log** to see when GitHub last verified this exposed secret.